haiwera-silk-cd/magento-devdocs/guides/v2.2/coding-standards/technical-guidelines.md

 2.9.
 Service classes (ones that provide behavior but not data, like `EventManager`) SHOULD NOT have a mutable state.

 2.10.
-Only data objects or entities (Product, Category, etc.) MAY have any observable state.
+Only data objects or entities (Product, Category, 等.)
+MAY have any observable state.

 2.11.
 "Setters" SHOULD NOT be used.
 They are only allowed in Data Transfer Objects.